 Holbox is the ultimate destination for practicing yoga!

 Yoga Holbox is a studio that offers a variety of classes like beach yoga, Mayan energy cleansing, and cacao ceremony.
 You can also stay in one of the hotels in Holbox that offer yoga classes.
-Alcobas Del Mar, Villas Caracol, and Casa Las Tortuga Petit Beach Hotel and Spa are some of the options.
+Alcobas Del Mar, Villas Caracol is one of the best options.

 If you love pizza, stop at La Pina!
 This small restaurant offers a wide selection of pizza, and I was even able to find a delicious Margherita pizza with vegan cheese, spinach, and cherry tomatoes.
 Yum!